Topics on topology and superstring theory: D-brane charges and K-theory - Part II

 \section{D-brane charges and K-theory - Part II}

-We now rediscuss the topics of section \ref{DBranesKTheoryCpt} without assuming compactness of space-time.
+We now rediscuss the topics of section \ref{DBranesKTheoryCpt} without assuming that the space-time is compact.
 We consider $S = \mathbb{R}^{1,3} \times X$ for $X$ compact.
-We will consider later also the case of $X$ non compact.
+We will consider later also the case of $X$ not compact.
 In a fixed reference frame, we call $M = \mathbb{R}^{3} \times X$ the space manifold.
-We assume the background metric to be the classical minkowski one $\eta^{\mu\nu}$ on $\mathbb{R}^{1,3}$.
+We assume the background metric $\eta^{\mu\nu}$ to be the classical Minkowskian one on $\mathbb{R}^{1,3}$.